How To: Remove a Wallpaper Border

 Still stuck with stubborn spots of wallpaper?
-Try using an electric steamer (you can rent one at your hardware store) to further soften the glue, then attempt another round of scraping with a putty knife and prying with your fingers.
+Try using an electric steamer (you can rent one at your local home center).
+Steaming further softens the glue.
+From there, you can attempt another round of scraping with a putty knife and prying with your fingers.

 After all the wallpaper border has been removed, wash the entire area with warm water and a scouring pad to remove any remaining glue.
 Let the wall dry completely, and it will be ready for its next makeover!